 Nevada’s variable climate makes drought preparedness not only important but challenging.
-The California-Nevada Adaptation Program (CNAP) at the Desert Research Institute (DRI), the National Integrated Drought Information System (NIDIS) program, the Nevada Division of Water Resources, and the Nevada State Climate Office are co-hosting a workshop to address some of the drought planning challenges.
-This workshop builds on the momentum from the 3-part Drought in Nevada Workshop Series and will encourage collaboration between stakeholder agencies at the federal, state, and community level.
-It will be centered around drought tabletop exercises.
+The California-Nevada Adaptation Program (CNAP) at the Desert Research Institute (DRI), the National Integrated Drought Information System (NIDIS) program, the Nevada Division of Water Resources, and the Nevada State Climate Office co-hosted a workshop to address drought planning challenges.
+This workshop built on the momentum from the 3-part Drought in Nevada Workshop Series and encouraged collaboration between stakeholder agencies at the federal, state, and community level.
+The workshop was centered around drought tabletop exercises.

 Workshop outcomes include: